SherSing/Selflearn_DA/README.md

 Mode - The most common value
 #### Task 2
 In this task we calculate the standard deviation of a column in our data.
 SD describes how spread out the values are. or how far individual value is from mean of group.
+#### Task 3
+In this task we calculate the percentile 25/50/75 of a column in our data.
+Percentiles are used in statistics to give you a number that describes the value that a given percent of the values are lower than.